 “Dr. Fiala did a great job,” said Bill, who stayed in the hospital for two nights.
 “We were satisfied from beginning to end with Dr. Fiala.
 I had very little pain and took just a few pain pills.”

-The next day, Bill checked into Rusk Rehabilitation Center, located just a few miles from the Missouri Orthopaedic Institute in Columbia, where University of Missouri Health Care doctors —specialists in physical medicine and rehabilitation — oversaw his recovery.
+The next day, Bill checked into Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, located just a few miles from the Missouri Orthopaedic Institute in Columbia, where University of Missouri Health Care doctors —specialists in physical medicine and rehabilitation — oversaw his recovery.

 “Rusk was such a blessing,” Reba said.